 Estabrook grabbed a Nikon D2X, with its incredibly slow memory writing speed, an old F5 35mm film camera and jumpseated to Europe.
 Technically, he was on a FedEx vacation during the revolution in Kyiv.

 Mark soon learned the people who protested and fought in Maidan were good people.
+In fact, they saved his life.
 Ukrainian oligarchs and politicians grabbed the headlines.
 They were noted for their corrupt ways but the people who stood up to them were brave.
 Many people were wounded and killed.
 No matter what group or background they came from, they put their differences aside to snatch freedom from a corrupt regime with close ties to Moscow.
-In 2012, President Obama forgot his microphone was hot and told Russian President Medvedev he would have "more flexibility" to negotiate after the election.
-"I will tell Vladimir," Medvedev replied.
-True to form, the Obama administration ignored Ukrainian cries for military assistance and sent them blankets and night vision goggles instead.

-Mark is creating an online "rough cut" here from more than 1,600 photos in Maidan for a "coffee table photography book" detailing his experience in Kyiv.
+Mark is editing an online "rough cut" here from more than 1,600 photos shot in Maidan from 07-18 February 2014 for a "coffee table photography book" detailing his experience in Kyiv.
 There is still much work to be done before the selection, editing and layout is complete.
 He hopes to print and bind the hardcover first edition of the book in Ukraine.
-"I think I have more photos than a single volume can reasonably hold."

 Estabrook is aware the book is not the complete picture of the revolution from anyone's perspective, even his.
 He wants everyone to know it was an American photographer's experience in Maidan as captured on two older cameras.
 The Nikon D2X was not exactly known as an action camera.
 The recording media could not quickly capture more than 4-5 shots before the camera would literally freeze.